waffle-iron/5calls/README.md

 `npm run deploy`

-This command also builds the assets, but does not watch for changes, and applies additional transforms on the assets -- such as an uglify transform on Javascript sources.
+This command also builds the assets, applies additional transforms on the assets (such as minification of the JavaScript sources), but does not watch for changes.

 To turn on/off debug mode, which adds some reset buttons throughout the interface, run the following in your console: